May 8

 Why?

-Over the past few years, many DTC start-up brands had the luxury of large venture funding and were under little pressure to do the hard work of building a profitable business model—growth at all costs and dependency on paid acquisition.
+Over the past few years, many DTC start-up brands had the luxury of large venture funding.
+They were under little pressure to build a profitable business model—growth at all costs and dependency on paid acquisition.

 The tide has shifted, big checks are hard to come by, and DTC businesses must quickly produce a profitable business model that generates immediate and consistent returns.